 Doris Duke International Clinical Research Fellowship

-CIDRZ is one of three global training sites for the Doris Duke International Clinical Research Fellowship offered through the University of North Carolina.
+CIDRZ is one of three global training sites for the Doris Duke International Clinical Research Fellowship.
 Expatriate medical students explore international clinical research careers through exposure to one-year long attachments.
-Under the direction of both UNC and CIDRZ mentors, Fellows gain experience in various steps of clinical and epidemiologic research, including study concept development, project implementation, and results dissemination.
+Under the direction of both support centers and CIDRZ mentors, Fellows gain experience in various steps of clinical and epidemiologic research, including study concept development, project implementation, and results dissemination.

 Cervical Cancer Research Capacity Initiative